Medicare Supplement Enrollment Period

 The Medicare Supplement Open Enrollment, is the best time to sign up for a Medicare Supplement Plan.
 Don't confuse this with the Annual Medicare Advantage and Part D open Enrollment that you hear about every fall.
 To discuss any Medicare Supplement Open Enrollment questions you might have, call us at 844-528-8688, there is never a fee for our services.
 Please continue reading for an explanation of the best time to signup for a Medicare Supplement plan.

-The open enrollment period is the time when you can enroll into a Medicare Supplement Plan (Medigap) with no underwriting.
-This is period starts the first day of the month that you turn 65 or enrolled in Medicare Part B and lasts for 6 months.
+The open enrollment period is the time period, when you can enroll into a Medicare Supplement Plan (Medigap) with no underwriting.
+This means that any preexisting conditions you may have will not impact your monthly payment and you cannot be turned down for coverage.
+This is open enrollment period starts the first day of the month that you turn 65 or enrolled in Medicare Part B and lasts for 6 months after that.

 Your 65th birthday is June 16th, your Medicare will start June 1st and your Medicare supplement open enrollment will run through November.

-The only way this would be different is if your birthday was on the first of the month, your Medicare would then start the first of the month prior.
+If, however, your 65th birthday falls on the first of the month, your open enrollment period would begin on the first day of the month before your birthday.
 This would make your Medicare Supplement Open Enrollment start date the month prior also.

 Your 65th birthday is June 1st, your Medicare will start May 1st.